-- K-TCD (Trading Counterparty Default) K-TCD captures the Counterparty Credit Risk arising from an investment firm's exposure to the default of its trading counterparties.
+• K-TCD (Trading Counterparty Default) - K-TCD captures the Counterparty Credit Risk arising from an investment firm's exposure to the default of its trading counterparties.
 In particular, TCD means the exposures in the trading book of an investment firm in specific instruments and transactions (includes positions with both clients and liquidity providers) giving rise to the risk of trading counterparty default.
-Prochoice Chrimatistiriaki Ltd did not hold any derivatives and did not enter into any repurchase transactions, securities or commodities lending or borrowing transactions, long settlement transactions hence the Company does not face this K-factor. - K-DTF (Daily Trading Flow) K-DTF captures the Operational Risk related to the value of trading activity that an investment firm conducts.
+Prochoice Chrimatistiriaki Ltd did not hold any derivatives and did not enter into any repurchase transactions, securities or commodities lending or borrowing transactions, long settlement transactions hence the Company does not face this K-factor.

+- K-DTF (Daily Trading Flow) K-DTF captures the Operational Risk related to the value of trading activity that an investment firm conducts.
 It reflects the risk of transactions that an investment firm enters through dealing on own account or executing orders on behalf of clients in its own name.
-This K-factor is applicable though the Company's exposure to DTF is minimal. - K-CON (Concentration Risk) K-CON seeks to apply additional own funds requirements to manage concentration to a single counterparty / issuer of financial instruments or a group of connected counterparties / issuers to which an investment firm incurs Trading Book exposures, and which exceed prescribed limits.
-Concentration risk is partly being addressed through diversification of counterparties, namely banking institutions.
+This K-factor is applicable as at 31st of December 2023, though the Company's exposure to DTF is minimal. - K-CON (Concentration Risk) K-CON seeks to apply additional own funds requirements to manage concentration to a single counterparty / issuer of financial instruments or a group of connected counterparties / issuers to which an investment firm incurs Trading Book exposures, and which exceed prescribed limits.
 This K-factor does not apply to the Company.